Needles and Pins (song): The Searchers version

-The Searchers heard British performer Cliff Bennett perform "Needles and Pins" at the Star-Club in Hamburg, Germany, instantly wanted it to be their next single and recorded it before Cliff Bennett could.
+The Searchers heard British performer Cliff Bennett perform "Needles and Pins" at the Star-Club in Hamburg, Germany, instantly wanted it to be their next single and recorded it before Bennett could.
 The band recorded their version on December 16 and 17, 1963 at Pye Studios.
 The Pye Records single was released on January 7, 1964.
 It was number one in the United Kingdom, Ireland and South Africa and peaked at number 13 on the Billboard Hot 100 singles chart in the United States.
 Soon after, in April 1964, "Needles and Pins" appeared on the Searchers' next album, It's the Searchers.

 Audible during the Searchers' recording of "Needles and Pins" is a faulty bass drum pedal, which squeaks throughout the song.
 It is particularly noticeable during the opening of the number.

 Part of the Searchers' version can be heard as the intro of the song "Use the Man" from Megadeth's Cryptic Writings album, although it does not appear on the remastered version.

-A German version sung by the Searchers is called "Tausend Nadelstiche".
+A German version sung by the Searchers is called "Tausend Nadelstiche" ("A Thousand Pinpricks").